Tuufless/FFXIV-Elemental-Raid-Macros/_static/fru/index.en.md

 ```

 </details>
-- In particular, the cardinal `ABCD` markers are closer towards the center, and
+- In particular, the cardinal `ABCD` markers mark the center point for all
-line up with the boss's targeting circle in P5, making them the center point
-for all Exaline dodges during *Fulgent Blade*.
+  Exaline dodges during *Fulgent Blade*.
-- However, I'm not sure if the intercardinal markers are *too* close for the
-vertical *Burnt Strikes* in P1 (although this is minor), and whether
-*Apocalypse* gets confusing with the markers in a square formation.
+- However, I'm not sure if *Apocalypse* gets confusing with the markers in a
+  square.

+I tried these markers once, and I didn't particularly find them helpful or
+harmful, though this is probably because I'm already familiar enough with the
+mechanics that I didn't really need them anyway.
+I'd be interested to hear what
+someone progging the fight would think.

 **P1:** I would tweak some parts to follow Mana (although keep the ST's base
 position East):
 - *Cyclonic Break*: I would *not* do coloured sectors, but instead have
-everybody rotate clockwise for Lightning spreads instead.
-This keeps the
+  everybody rotate clockwise for Lightning spreads instead, keeping the healers
-healers closer to the center.
+  *slightly* closer to the center.
 - *Fall of Faith*: I would line up West-to-East (and resolve the tethers West
   and East), instead of lining up North-to-South.
 This is more minor, since the
   North-to-South lineup is just for convenience since the tethers at the end of
   *Utopian Sky* are North and South, but lining up horizontally makes it slightly
   easier to discern the second, third, and fourth tethers as they all originate
   perpendicular to the lineup.
 - *Towers*: This is a minor tweak, but I would do a hybrid- I would have the
   base positions as D1/H1 north, D2/H2 mid, D3/D4 south (which resembles Mana),
   but I would *keep* how the party adjusts for towers (don't count from the North
   like Mana).

-**P2:** I would change some parts to follow Mana (not updating *Mirror,
+**P2:** I would change some parts to follow Mana:
-Mirror*).
 - *Diamond Dust*: I would *not* do coloured sectors, but have the whole party
   rotate clockwise if needed instead.
 This keeps the movement consistent across
   the whole party (instead of having T/H go anti-clockwise, DPS clockwise).
+I
+  would still have both parties move anti-clockwise in the case where the
+  Usurper of Frost spawns 45 degrees clock from a party though.
-- *Light Rampant*: I would *not* drop the puddles starting E/W and going
+- *Light Rampant*: This is a minor point, but I would *not* drop the puddles
-anti-clockwise.
-This is a minor point, but the "L-shaped" style that is very
+  starting E/W and going anti-clockwise.
+The "L-shaped" style that is very
   common elsewhere is also compatible with the way Mana drops puddles, so I feel
   leaving this up to the individual to choose which they prefer is better.

 ---